Kajtas666/netguru-assignement/README.md

 ```
 to run all tests in this repository.

-You may also specify a spec (test scenario) you want to run using --spec
+You may also specify a spec (test scenario) you want to run using --spec param followed with file path.

 For example:
 ```
 npx cypress run --spec "cypress/e2e/spec.cy.js"